 We have a very rare set of five framed 8 x 10 inch Abbey Road session photographs by Iain Macmillan.

-Each photograph in the set we have in inventory is made on 8 x 10 inch paper, and the set consists of frames 1,2,3,4, and 6.
-The actual cover – frame 5 – was not offered in this small physical size.
+Each photograph in this set is made on 8 x 10 inch paper, and the set consists of frames 1,2,3,4, and 6.
+The actual cover – frame 5 – was never offered in this small physical size.
 For further background you can see the images and read about the Abbey Road session here.

-In order to try and encourage owners to keep the photographs in these small sets together, Iain would only sign one photograph–and he would sign it on the zebra crossing.
-The sets were not numbered, and nobody knows exactly how many were produced, but in the 15+ years that we have been in business, we have only seen a handful of sets – so numbers are likely to be low.
+In order to try and encourage owners to keep the photographs in these sets together, Iain would only sign one photograph–and he would sign it on the zebra crossing.
+The sets were not numbered.
+Nobody knows exactly how many were produced, but in close to 20 years that we have been in business, we have only seen a handful of sets.

 Our set is framed (each framed photograph measures 13 x 13.5 inches overall framed size) and ready to go.